drupalprojects/memcache/README.txt

 http://us2.php.net/manual/en/memcached.constants.php

 An example configuration block is below, this block also illustrates our default options.
-These will be set even if you add nothing to settings.php.
+These will be set unless overridden in settings.php.

 $conf['memcache_options'] = array(
-  Memcached::OPT_COMPRESSION => false,
+  Memcached::OPT_COMPRESSION => FALSE,
   Memcached::OPT_DISTRIBUTION => Memcached::DISTRIBUTION_CONSISTENT,
-  Memcached::OPT_BINARY_PROTOCOL => true,
 );

 These are as follows:

- * Turn off compression, as compression takes more CPU cyles than its worth for most users
+ * Turn off compression, as this takes more CPU cycles than its worth for most users
- * Turn on the binary protocol, which is more advanced and faster
  * Turn on consistent distribution, which allows you to add/remove servers easily

+If you are using memcached 1.4 or above, you should enable the binary protocol, which is more advanced and faster, by adding the following to settings.php:

+$conf['memcache_options'] = array(
+  Memcached::OPT_BINARY_PROTOCOL => TRUE,
+);